janko/janko.io/_posts/2019-12-19-better-file-uploads-with-shrine-eager-processing.md

 # ]
 ```

-Since this type of processing produces a variable number of files depending on
+This is not really possible with Paperclip or CarrierWave, as neither of them
-the original file, CarrierWave and Paperclip won't support this use case, as
+supports nested versions/styles (and CarrierWave requires declaring version
-they require declaring version names up front.
-In constrast, Shrine allows us
+names up front).
+In constrast, Shrine allows us to return [any combination of
-to return [any combination of hashes and arrays][shrine nesting].
+hashes and arrays][shrine nesting].

 ### C. Processing with libvips